Nationalkid/python/pyqt_likert/README.rst

 - Grassland

 Through the GUI the user can select his data, the ecosystem service and the land scape.
-Additionally, people are group people by gender, age, age class, education and activity.
+Additionally, people are grouped by gender, age, age class, education and activity.